PTAB

 - Title: Diagnosis and treatment of vitiligo

-- Brief Description: The ’505 patent discloses methods for treating vitiligo, a localized autoimmune skin disorder, by administering a therapeutically effective amount of an inhibitor of interleukin-15 (IL-15) or the IL-15 receptor (IL-15R).
-The claimed method aims to treat depigmentation lesions caused by the autoimmune destruction of melanocytes.
+- Brief Description: The ’505 patent discloses methods for treating vitiligo and other T cell-mediated autoimmune disorders by administering a therapeutically effective amount of an inhibitor of interleukin-15 (IL-15) or its receptor (IL-15R).

 3. Grounds for Unpatentability

-- Prior Art Relied Upon: Xing (a 2014 journal article on alopecia areata) and Harris (a 2012 journal article on a vitiligo mouse model).
+- Prior Art Relied Upon: Xing (a 2014 journal article in Nature Medicine) and Harris (a 2012 journal article in Journal of Investigative Dermatology).

-- Petitioner requested institution of a post-grant review and cancellation of claims 1-5 of Patent 11,278,505 as unpatentable.
+- Petitioner requested the institution of post-grant review and the cancellation of claims 1-5 of Patent 11,278,505 as unpatentable.